Is it a perk or a benefit?

 offer the right mix to employees, without the cost and time of running it all yourself.
 After all, you still have a business to run.

-ABOUT GLOBAL GROUP
+ABOUT GLOBAL BENEFITS GROUP

-Global Group has always been on the leading edge of insurance brokerage and technology.
+Global Benefits Group has always been on the leading edge of insurance brokerage and technology.
 As the industry’s quintessential Evolved Broker, our hybrid approach delivers the white-glove customer service you’d expect from a boutique firm, with state-of-the-art administration services for benefits enrollment.

-Global Group’s expert negotiators consistently outperform the marketplace, empowering you to offer the best benefits to your employees at the best possible cost.
+Global Benefits Group’s expert negotiators consistently outperform the marketplace, empowering you to offer the best benefits to your employees at the best possible cost.
 It’s all about keeping you cutting-edge and competitive.
-Outsourcing your benefits administration to Global Group improves accuracy and saves you time by helping you keep all employee data in one place.
+Outsourcing your benefits administration to Global Benefits Group improves accuracy and saves you time by helping you keep all employee data in one place.